Products must meet mandatory cybersecurity requirements (CRA)

 What changes?

-- Safe products: As of 2027 all products with a digital component such as apps, video cards, or smart devices must be designed and manufactured securely.
+- Safer products: As of 11 December 2027 all products with a digital component such as apps, video cards, or smart devices must be designed and manufactured securely.
 This is known as security by design.

 - Obligations for entrepreneurs: Do you make, import, or sell digital products?
 Then you need to provide security updates and report issues promptly.